Cranberry Sauce with Apples

 • Cranberries: Fresh cranberries freeze really well, so stock up when you see them.
 If your cranberries are already frozen, no need to thaw.
 Just cook them straight from the freezer and add 2 minutes to the simmering time.

-• Apples: I like tart Granny Smith apples because they hold their shape in the sauce.
+• Apples: I like tart Granny Smith apples because they hold their shape in the Apple Cranberry Sauce.
+But you can use your favorites like Gala, Honeycrisp, or Fuji.

 Step-by-step instructions

 1. In a medium saucepan, add sugar, water, cinnamon, and salt.
-Bring to a boil, reduce heat, and stir occasionally until sugar is dissolved.
+Bring to a boil over medium-high heat, reduce heat, and stir occasionally until sugar is dissolved.
 Stir in cranberries and apples.

 Cranberries and apples cooking in a saucepan.

-1. Simmer until slightly thickened and the berries begin to pop, about 10 minutes.
-Remove from heat and cool to room temperature or chill.
+1. Simmer over medium-low heat until slightly thickened and the berries begin to pop, about 10 minutes.

 Cranberries and apples cooking in a saucepan.